CausalAILab/Causal-Gymnasium/test/README.md

     *   Visualization and rendering checks.
     *   Simple agent behavior demonstrations.
     *   Tests for specific causal mechanisms or interventions in the environments (e.g., `test_frozenlake.py`, `test_cartpole.ipynb`).
+    *   `cartpole_visual_test.ipynb`: A notebook for visually inspecting the behavior of the `CartPoleWindPCH` environment under different wind conditions (no wind, default wind, heavy wind) and initial pole angle offsets.
+It helps verify the environment's dynamics and rendering.
+    *   `test_lunar_lander.ipynb`: This notebook provides visual tests for the `LunarLanderSCM` environment, specifically focusing on the effects of different wind conditions (no wind, positive wind, negative wind, moderate wind) on the lander's trajectory and landing success.
+It includes helper functions for running episodes and displaying rendered frames as animations.

 *   **`learning/` subdirectory**: This subdirectory is dedicated to more formal reinforcement learning experiments.
-    *   It contains scripts for training and evaluating learning agents (like `UCBVI`) on the custom CausalGym environments.
+    *   It contains scripts for training and evaluating learning agents (like `UCBVI` and `UCBQ`) on various custom CausalGym environments.
+Key scripts include `train_lander_ucbvi.py`, `train_cartpole_ucbvi.py`, and `test_frozenlake_ucbvi.py`.
-    *   For detailed information on the scripts, setup, and experiments within this subdirectory, please refer to its specific README: [`./learning/README.md`](./learning/README.md).
+    *   For detailed information on these scripts, their setup, command-line arguments, and specific experiments, please refer to the dedicated README within this subdirectory: [`./learning/README.md`](./learning/README.md).

 *   **`logs/` subdirectory**: May contain log files generated during test runs or experiments.